DrSkunk/one-night-ultimate-discord/README.md

 - `PREFIX`: The prefix for the commands.
 - `DISCORD_TOKEN`: Your Discord bot token.
-- `DISCORD_GUILD_ID`: The ID of the server/guild where the bot will run.
-- `DISCORD_CHANNEL_ID`: The ID of the text channel where the bot will listen to and post messages.

 You can create a Discord bot token by going to [the Discord developer portal](https://discord.com/developers/applications/) to create a new application.
 Then go to `Bot` and click `Copy` under `Token`.